Chichimeca War: Chichimecas

 The Chichimecas were nomadic and semi-nomadic people who occupied the large desert basin stretching from present day Saltillo and Durango in the north to Querétaro and Guadalajara in the south.
 Within this area of about 160000 km2, the Chichimecas lived primarily by hunting and gathering, especially mesquite beans, the edible parts of the agave plants, and the fruit (tunas) and leaves of cactus.
 In favored areas some of the Chichimeca grew corn and other crops.
-Chichimeca population is hard to estimate, although based on the average density of nomadic cultures they probably numbered 30,000 to 60,000.
+The Chichimeca population is hard to estimate, although based on the average density of nomadic cultures they probably numbered 30,000 to 60,000.
 The Chichimecas lived in rancherías of crude shelters or natural shelters such as caves, frequently moving from one area to another to take advantage of seasonal foods and hunting.
 The Chichimeca referred to themselves as "Children of the Wind", living religiously from the natural land.
 The characteristics most noted about them by the Spanish was that both women and men wore little clothing, grew their hair long, and painted and tattooed their bodies.
 They were often accused of cannibalism, although this accusation has been disputed, due to the Spanish attempt to smear natives as savages in order to justify forced conversion to Catholicism by Spain during the Mexican Inquisition.

 The Chichimecas Confederation consisted of four main nations: Guachichiles, Pames, Guamares, and Zacatecos.
 These nations had decentralized governments, and were more of independent states.
 Due to decentralized political unity, their territories overlapped and other Chichimecs joined one or another in raids.

 The Guachichiles' territory centered on the area around what would become the city of San Luis Potosí.
 They seem to have been the most numerous of the four ethnic groups and the de facto leaders of the Chichimecas.
 Their name meant "Red Colored Hair" from a pigment that they also applied to their skin and clothing.
 Living in close proximity to the silver road between Querétaro and Zacatecas, they were the most feared of the native raiders.

-The Pames lived north of present-day state of Querétaro and south and east of the Guachichiles.
+The Pames lived north of the present-day state of Querétaro and south and east of the Guachichiles.
 They were the least warlike and militant of the Chichimecas.
 They had absorbed some of the religious and cultural practices of the more urbanized native nations.